alonebythesea/ansible_homeworks/day3/3.2/README.md

-# Asnible Day 3: Extending Ansible with Custom Filters and Modules
+# Ansible Day 3: Extending Ansible with Custom Filters and Modules

 ## 1. Extending Ansible with Custom Filters